AntonBrinkCodes/Indicators-of-fatigue-in-football/README.md

 ## Are you tired?
 #### Not me
 ###### actually maybe a little!
+If you were a football player, and you were tired from all those goals and headers.
+Probably you can't jump as intensly, and your running with an increased tilt in your torso!
+AJ AJ AJ

 ## Jump Intensity
 Jump Intensity is calculated using a combination of flight time and flight frequency.
 A jump is identified using a weighted sum of acceleration data.
 It's fun!